rsreeram17/NER_conll2003/README.md

 As the batch size went really small the model started taking longer time to converge and also the model running time increased a lot.
 As batch size increased the model started converging faster and for really large batches the model did not converge.
 This is primarily because as batch sizes become extremely small there will be more weight updates and this will make the update erratic and convergence tougher.
 As the batch size is very large, the weight updates are really less and this makes it difficult for the model to converge.
 A batch size of 256 & 512 gave the best performance out of the tried combinations.

+### Precision, Recall and F score

+Average precision: 0.21

+Average recall: 0.30

+Fscore = 0.25

+These scores are the scores from the first iteration of testing and without any debugging.
+Because of limited time, I am reporting the scores directly without debugging and finetuning

 ### Other modelling options to explore

 The model used here is a basic LSTM model.
 Other than this some of the other models that can be used are: